 What is in it for me?
 Benefits

 ApplicationsSend your application - CV, motivation letter, and proof of writing - to Ms. Manon Richard (mr@europanostra.org) & Ms. Sorina Neacsu (esach.ambassadors@gmail.com).
 Recommendation letters will be accepted but are not required.
 Please indicate your current country of residence.
 Pre-selected applicants will be invited to an online interview.
 Deadline for application: 16 January 2022 ABoutCovering 40 countries, Europa Nostra is the most representative heritage network in Europe.
 The organisation campaigns to save Europe’s endangered monuments, sites and landscapes, in particular through the 7 Most Endangered programme, run in partnership with the European Investment Bank Institute.
 It celebrates excellence through the European Heritage Awards / Europa Nostra Awards in partnership with the European Commission.
 It also contributes to the formulation and implementation of European strategies and policies related to heritage, through a structured dialogue with European Institutions.
 The European Students’ Association for Cultural Heritage (ESACH) is an international network of European students and young professionals working within the cultural heritage field.
 We are volunteers working towards enhancing interdisciplinary collaboration amongst cultural heritage students and young professionals through networking and sharing knowledge.
 The European Heritage Tribune (EHT) is an independent news platform on cultural heritage in Europe.
 By sharing the latest heritage news from all European countries, the EHT informs, connects and inspires cultural heritage professionals and lovers.
 The EHT is a legacy of the European Year of Cultural Heritage 2018.
 The EHT answered the need for an overview of who is doing what, where and how.
-The ultimate goal of the EHT is to build bridges of understanding and to create new collaborations.
-Call for Intern & Volunteer at the World Heritage Watch
+The ultimate goal of the EHT is to build bridges of understanding and to create new collaborations. |

 Archives

-January 2023
+May 2023

 Categories